Are digital binoculars the future? There are so many different applications one can think of for a digital camera. Who

 It does to any outdoor enthusiast who has ever tried to take a picture of something they were viewing through their binoculars.

 Today you can buy a perfectly good pair of digital binoculars for about five hundred or more.
 Of course, there is a lot of junk on the market today.

-You can buy much cheaper digital binoculars, but they are likely to break more easily, and are a waste of money in the long run.
+You can buy much cheaper binoculars with a camera, but they are likely to break more easily, and are a waste of money in the long run.

 The first thing you should do, is check out some of the reviews that are available on the Internet and in some sporting goods magazines.